 Freed from the constraints of year-long contracts, the cast all overact marvellously.
 And since the dialogue lacks the clever bitchy flight-deck banter of the TV series, overacting is often necessary.
-For example, Avon: “I have tom out the throat Of a tiger with this very hand” or Servalan, discussing Vila’s imminent execution: “Your friend’S head would make a simply ducky little souvenir for somebody, wouldn’t you agree?”
+For example, Avon: “I have torn out the throat of a tiger with this very hand” or Servalan, discussing Vila’s imminent execution: “Your friend’s head would make a simply ducky little souvenir for somebody, wouldn’t you agree?”
 (Not really.)

 In fact, the script is this serial’s big weakness.
 The SevenFold Crown is full of stupid technobabble and laborious dialogue where characters describe to each other in detail all the exciting events unfolding before their very eyes.
 There is also a tendency for Letts to try to end each scene with a punchline.
 Unfortunately, he is not much of a comedy writer, and the lines are just not funny.
 “If I get shot with a hallucinatory blaster,” wonders Vila, “do I really die, or shall I just pretend?”